 E. Outsourcing facilities are required to report adverse events to the FDA.
-If a patient reports an adverse event related to a 503B compounded product to the dispensing pharmacy, the pharmacist must refer the Incomplete draft; Needs further consolidation, consistency review, and finalization 58 patient to the outsourcing facility or report to the outsourcing facility on behalf of the patient.
+If a patient reports an adverse event related to a 503B compounded product to the dispensing pharmacy, the pharmacist must refer the patient to the outsourcing facility or report to the outsourcing facility on behalf of the patient.
 Failure to make this report is considered misconduct and may subject the pharmacist to discipline by the Board.